Last Updated on

 Restaurants in Rockland Maine

-EAT: Primo.
 To be considered “The Best Restaurant in Maine,” one has to overtake the density of distinguished eateries in the foodiest of Maine towns, Portland.
 In many minds, Primo has done just that.
-Though many also say that Rockland is becoming the new Portland, comestible-wise.
+Though many also say that Rockland Maine is becoming the new Portland, comestible-wise.

 In a home just outside of downtown, chickens and pigs out back, Chef Melissa Kelly has presided over her cozy backyard-to-table Italian restaurant for nearly 20 years.
 I tasted what the fuss is about, and can honestly say I’ve never scarfed up a dish of Cavatelli & Parm with Marinated Chicken Thighs and Pea Shoots with such ecstasy and abandon.

-EAT: Locals recommend Fog Bar for live music, Duck Wings, and “great beer;” Ada’s Kitchen for traditional Italian, especially the Spaghetti All Carbonara; Sammy’s Deluxe for House Made Smoked Haddock; North Beacon Oyster for oysters and “great Crispy Chicken Sandwich;” Suzuki’s Sushi Bar; In Good Company for innovative tapas and extensive wine list; and seasonal outdoor lobster roll shack, Claws.
+Fog Bar for live music.
+Duck Wings, and “great beer.”
+Ada’s Kitchen for traditional Italian, especially the Spaghetti All Carbonara.
+Sammy’s Deluxe for House Made Smoked Haddock.
+North Beacon Oyster for oysters and “great Crispy Chicken Sandwich.”
+Suzuki’s Sushi Bar.
+In Good Company for innovative tapas and extensive wine list.
+And seasonal outdoor lobster roll shack, Claws.

 Hotels in Rockland Maine